onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 .. req::
     :id: R-53317
     :target: VNF or PNF
-    :keyword: MUST
+    :keyword: SHOULD
-    :updated: dublin
+    :updated: honolulu

-    The VNF or PNF **MUST** conform its YANG model to RFC 6087, "Guidelines for Authors and Reviewers of YANG Data Model specification".
+    The VNF or PNF **SHOULD** conform its YANG model to RFC 8407, "Guidelines for Authors and Reviewers of YANG Data Model specification".

 .. req::